Horace (video game series): Horace Goes Skiing

-In 1983 Tang produced Horace Goes Skiing, in which Horace must cross a dangerous road teeming with traffic, à la Frogger, to rent out a pair of skis, then get back over the road and successfully navigate a ski course.
+In 1983 Tang produced Horace Goes Skiing, in which Horace must cross a dangerous road teeming with traffic, à la Frogger, to rent a pair of skis, then get back over the road and successfully navigate a ski course.

-This title is not a true sequel, as it does not follow on from an original story and is only similar in that it features the same character.
 Like Hungry Horace, this title was available on the ZX Spectrum, Commodore 64, and Dragon 32.
 As before, Sinclair distributed the Spectrum version, Melbourne House the Commodore 64 and Dragon 32 versions.
 In 2017, the game placed on Eurogamers "10 games that defined the ZX Spectrum" list.Horace Goes Skiing was released on Steam by Pixel Games UK in October 2020.

 Horace and the Spiders

-In 1983, Tang produced the third title in the series, Horace and the Spiders.
-This was primarily a platform game with the Horace sprite retained from the first two games.
+In 1983, Tang produced the third title in the series, Horace and the Spiders which was primarily a platform game.
 The first level sees Horace climbing a hill while jumping over spiders.
 The second level involves crossing a bridge by swinging on spider threads.
 The third level is the final confrontation with the spiders – he must create holes in the web, luring the spiders into the holes to fix them and subsequently jumping on them.

 Unlike the earlier two titles, this game was only released for the ZX Spectrum.
-The first stage of this game shared similarities with both Pitfall and the Colecovision game Smurf: Rescue in Gargamel's Castle, whilst the third platform stage is essentially a Space Panic clone.
+The first stage of this game shared similarities with both Pitfall and the ColecoVision game Smurf: Rescue in Gargamel's Castle, whilst the third platform stage is essentially a Space Panic clone.